felixvh/Simulator_For_Fetal_Ultrasound/README.md

 - Tolga-Can Çallar (University of Lübeck, Lübeck, Germany)

 ## Medical Background
 Forceps or a ventouse suction cup are used during an assisted birth, also referred to as an instrumental delivery.
 Forceps are slick metal objects that resemble big spoons or tongs.
-They are contoured to fit the baby's head and are placed around the infant's head and attached at the handles.
-An obstetrician gently pulls to assist in delivering the baby during a contraction.
+They are contoured to fit the baby's head and are placed around the infant's head.
+An obstetrician gently pulls at the handles to assist in delivering the baby during a contraction.

 Before inserting the forcep tools, it is important to know the infant's position within the uterus.
 Ultrasound imaging is commonly used to obtain this information.